Front-endPrototypingReactRuby on Rails January 1, 2024

 }

-Developing Imagination
+Developing imagination

 react-vite-starter

-• React/Typescript was a the language of choice
+• React/Typescript as the language of choice

 What’s in it?